Rainbow flag: Reformation (1525)

-In the German Peasants' War of the 16th century, the rainbow flag together with the peasants' boot ("Bundschuh") was used as the sign of a new era, of hope and of social change.
+In the German Peasants' War of the 16th century, Müntzer's rainbow banner together with the peasants' boot ("Bundschuh") was used as the sign of a new era, of hope and of social change.

-The choice of the rainbow in the form of a flag harkens back to the rainbow as a symbol of biblical promise.
-According to the Bible, God first created the rainbow as a sign to Noah that there would never again be a worldwide flood, also known as the Rainbow covenant.
+The choice of the rainbow in the form of a flag harks back to the rainbow as a symbol of biblical promise.
+According to the Bible, God used the rainbow as a sign to Noah that there would never again be a worldwide flood, also known as the Rainbow covenant.

 Armenian Republic proposed flag (1919)

 A rainbow flag was proposed for Armenia when it regained independence after World War I. It was designed by Armenian artist Martiros Saryan.
 It was not adopted as the country instead went with three stripes using the colors used in a past Armenian kingdom.
 The artist used muted, richer colors reflecting Armenian fabrics and carpets.

 Cooperative movement (1921)

 A seven-colour rainbow flag is a common symbol of the international cooperative movement.
 The rainbow flag has been the cooperative emblem since 1921 when the International Co-operative Congress of World Co-op Leaders met in Basel, Switzerland to identify and define the growing cooperative movement's common values and ideals to help unite co-ops around the world.

 In Essen, Germany in 1922, the International Co-operative Alliance (ICA) designed an international co-op symbol and a flag for the first "Co-operators' Day," which was held in July 1923.
-After some experiments with different designs, a famous French cooperator, Professor Charles Gide, suggested using the seven colours of the rainbow for the flag.
+After some experiments with different designs, a famous French cooperator, Charles Gide, suggested using the seven colours of the rainbow for the flag.
 He pointed out that the rainbow symbolized unity in diversity and the power of light, enlightenment and progress.
 The first co-op rainbow flag was completed in 1924 and was adopted as an official symbol of the international cooperative movement in 1925.

 In 2001, the ICA's official flag was changed from a rainbow flag to a rainbow logo flag on a white field, to clearly promote and strengthen the cooperative image, but still use the rainbow image.
 Other organizations sometimes use the traditional rainbow flag as a symbol of cooperation.

 Like the rainbow, this flag is a symbol of hope and peace.
 The seven colours from flags around the world fly in harmony.
 Each of the seven colours in the co-operative flag have been assigned the following meaning: